merenlab/merenlab.org/tutorials/infant-gut/index.md

 ## Putting the E. faecalis genome in the context of HMP gut metagenomes

-So.
-In the previous sections of this tutorial we recovered an E. faecalis genome from an infant's gut.
-While we did multiple comparative analyses, we never answered one critical question: how does it look like across other gut metagenomes.
-Increasing availability of shotgun metagenomes offer quite powerful ways to characterize MAGs and isolate genomes with respect to their association with naturally occurring environmental populations.
-For instance, we could take the E. faecalis genome from Carol's gut, and investigate the occurrence of it in 20 gut metagenomes from another Banfield group study by [Brooks et al](https://www.nature.com/articles/s41467-017-02018-w).
+In the previous sections of this tutorial we recovered an *E. faecalis* genome from an infant gut metagenome.

+Increasing availability of shotgun metagenomes offer quite powerful ways to characterize MAGs and isolate genomes across different systems.
+Harnessing the power of available metagenomes, in fact we could ask the question "*how does our E. faecalis MAG look like in other infant gut metagenomes*".
+To provide a preliminary answer to this question, and how similar questions can be answered using in anvi'o, here we will use [another Banfield group study](https://www.nature.com/articles/s41467-017-02018-w) by Brooks et al.

+In your data pack you have a merged anvi'o profile that describes the read recruitment statistics of our E. faecalis MAG across 20 gut metagenomes from the Brooks et al. study.

 <div class="extra-info" markdown="1">